diballesteros/hashnode-posts/cl1nlnc2l0188apnv83x4fcro.md

-## How to quickly add error tracking with Sentry — Relatable Code
+## How to quickly add error tracking with Sentry

 [Sentry](https://sentry.io/) is an error tracking and performance monitoring library that can be quickly hooked up to any existing project.
 This is especially useful to detect a considerable amount of bugs and can be easily integrated into a React app.